Specialised Onboard Power systems

 Portable tools for site work ,eg drills, grinders, etc often operate at 110 volts or 240 volts.

-Various systems exist for supplying 110v or 240 volt AC onboard power depending on application and requirement.
+Various power supply systems exist to provide 110v or 240v AC onboard power depending on application and requirement.

 A suitable power source can be supplied while stationary from :